ucu-cs/template_cpp/include_notes.md

 ## Header files

-A header file is a file containing C/C++ declarations and definitions that are shared between several source files.
+A_flag header file is a file containing C/C++ declarations and definitions that are shared between several source files.
 The source files can copy the contents of the header file by using `#include` directive, performed by the C preprocessor.

 **Including a header file produces the same results as copying the contents of the header file into the source file**.
 Manual copying would be time-consuming and error-prone.
 With a header file, the related declarations appear in only one place.
 If they need to be changed, they can be changed in one place, and programs that include the header file will automatically use the new version when next recompiled.